HSbeast23/MyNewApp/backend/README.md

 > ⚠️ Use an App Password when Gmail has 2FA enabled.
 Never commit the real `.env`.

+For push notifications, download your Firebase service account JSON, rename it to `serviceAccountb.json`, and place it in the project root (same level as `backend/`).
+This file is ignored via `.gitignore`; do **not** commit it.

 ## Getting Started

 ```bash